-guides.vote provides partner organizations non-partisan, expertly researched candidate guides, free of cost as a way of helping potential voters learn enough about where candidates stand to go to the polls with confidence.
-Our team of researchers, writers, and editors comb through candidate statements, voting records, websites, endorsements, and other credible sources to provide concise and credible comparisons of candidate positions on multiple important issues.
+guides.vote provides partner organizations non-partisan, expertly researched candidate guides free of cost.
+These guides help potential voters learn where candidates stand, so they can go to the polls with confidence.
+Our team of researchers, writers, and editors comb through candidate statements, voting records, websites, endorsements, and other credible sources to provide concise and trustworthy comparisons of candidate positions on multiple important issues.

 We encourage partners to promote and distribute the resulting nonpartisan guides, whether electronically or in printed form (we’re hoping to offer mini-grants to help with the latter).
 Partners can also take our questions and answers and co-brand them in their own preferred format – see requirements below.
 We do the heavy lifting, allowing our partners to provide trusted guides to their networks.

 When people don’t vote, it’s often because they don’t know where the candidates stand, and mistrust politics in general.
 “I don’t know enough,” they say.
 “All the ads, all the lies, you can’t believe what the candidates say, and I don’t want to vote for the wrong person.”
 “If I only knew what they actually stood for….”